-A UEPI RNG-REQ Pseudowire for a DOCSIS 3.1 OFDMA channel allows the RPD to send a burst received in IUCs3 or 4 on that channel to the MAC using a UEPI RNG-REQ Pseudowire Transmission Unit.
+The format of UEPI RNG-REQ Pseudowire Transmission Unit for OFDMA channels is the same as that of the UEPI RNG-REQ Pseudowire Transmission Unit for SC-QAM channels; however, the formats of the header and trailer segments are different, as defined below.
 On UEPI RNG-REQ Pseudowires, the RPD MUST NOT spread a UEPI Transmission Unit across multiple PSP packets (PSP fragmentation).
 On UEPI RNG-REQ Pseudowires, the RPD MUST NOT combine multiple UEPI Transmission Units within a PSP packet (PSP concatenation).